submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 > <https://quay.io/repository/submariner/submariner-operator?tab=tags>

 The final product release will be created on the [releases repository](https://github.com/submariner-io/releases/releases) with a job triggered to publish the `subctl` binaries for the various platforms.
-These should be listed under the `Assets` section for the new release.
+These should be listed under the "Assets" section for the new release.
 If not then the job failed so correct the issue and re-run the job.

-If the release wasn't marked as a `pre-release`, the release job will also create pull requests in each consuming project to unpin the `shipyard` Dapper base image version, that is set it back to `devel`.
+If the release wasn't marked as a `pre-release`, the release job will also create pull requests in each consuming project to unpin the Shipyard Dapper base image version, that is set it back to `devel`.
 For ongoing development we want each project to automatically pick up the latest changes to the base image.

 ### Step 5: Add Release Notes